The sense of resilience (definition)

 - A process by which an individual interacts with his environment to produce a given evolution.

 - An ability to successfully integrate into society despite adversity which carries the serious risk of a negative outcome.

 - Exceptional adaptation despite exposure to significant stressors.

 As the different definitions of resilience indicate, resilience can be seen as a trivial process of adapting to life (normal development under difficult conditions).
 Or conversely as an exceptional adaptation to an exceptional or repetitive event.

 On the other hand, resilience can also be seen from the perspective of the individual, family, community or society.
 In the event of a terrorist act, it is not only individuals who are targeted, but the population and its institutions.
 The trauma is experienced by the victims directly but also indirectly by the family and relatives.
 At the population level, we are witnessing community support initiatives, in the form of blood donations, spontaneous help to extract the victims or to welcome the victims.

 Finally, depending on the different disciplines of psychology and its streams, approaches may diverge.
-There can be a big gap between the approaches of psychosociology which can study a country and the psychodynamic approaches which can focus on the individual, his intrapsychic processes and his internalization of the environment.
+There can be a big gap between the approaches.
+Indeed psychosociology can study a country.
+While the psychodynamic approaches can focus on the individual, his intrapsychic processes and his internalization of the environment.